sethupathib/Answers/README.md

 ### **Doubts**
 1. Which has a better routing engine?
 Z-Route from Synopsys or Maps from Google.
 2. Future of EDA?
 (My belief, as long as software exists, EDA will be present).
+3. Clock Sink Point Clustering.
+Why is it such a big deal?
+Why have we not solved this good enough?
 ------------------------
 ### **Project Ideas**